 What is the Ronald McDonald House of Winston-Salem?

-The Ronald McDonald House of Winston-Salem is a “home away from home” for families with children (under the age of 18) receiving treatment in our community’s medical facilities.
+The Ronald McDonald House of Winston-Salem is a “home-away-from-home” for families with children (age 21 and under) receiving treatment in our community’s medical facilities.
 The House provides an area for families to rest, eat and find support as they cope with their children’s medical needs.
 The House provides no medical treatment.

 When is the House open?